affancoder/Portfolio_Website/README.md

 ## Contact

 Ensuring seamless communication, a 'Contact' page provides various channels for reaching out.
 Users can connect with me through a contact form, social media links, or download my resume for a comprehensive overview of my professional background.
+Working contact form by using formspree.

 ## Summary